Speak / Lesson 66

 Mrs. Moravati: khaylee mamnoon, lotf dāreen. hameenjā rāhat-eem. khānom tashreef nadāran?

-Leyla: Okay!
-Wonderful.
-So this might sound a little fast to you.
+Leyla: Okay, wonderful!
+This might sound a little fast to you.
 It might have a lot of unfamiliar words, but hopefully by the end of this lesson, we will get it all down.
-So, as we always do with these lessons, let's just start from the first sentence, listen to it again, and repeat it at a slower pace so that we can understand, along with the translation.
+As we always do with these lessons, let's just start from the first sentence, listen to it again, and repeat it at a slower pace so that we can understand, along with the translation.

 Leyla: Okay!
 So this first sentence, Vijay, if you want to say the Persian and I'll translate it.